alexwlchan/alexwlchan.net/src/_drafts/hover-states.md

 For example, I add a thicker underline when you hover over a link on this site, and it appears/disappears almost instantly as I move my cursor around.
 It feels snappy; it makes me smile.

-I want to show you a couple of hover states I've been trying for images.
+I want to show you a pair of hover states I've been trying for images.

 [mdn]: https://developer.mozilla.org/en-US/docs/Web/CSS/:hover

----

 ## Adding an image border on hover

-If I'm showing a small preview of an image that's a clickable link, I like to add a coloured border when you hover over it.
+If I'm showing a small preview of an image that's a clickable link to the full-sized version, I like to add a coloured border when you hover over it.
-It's a visual clue that *something* will happen when you click, and "see the big version of the image" is a pretty normal thing to happen.
+It's a visual clue that something will happen when you click, and "see the big version of the image" is a pretty normal thing to happen.

 Initially I implemented this by adding a `border` property on hover, for example: